 - If there are five passengers a six-seater vehicle will be sent

-- If there are six people travelling a seven-seater will be sent.
+- If there are six people travelling a seven or eight-seater will be sent.

 This policy will be constantly reviewed based on Government advice.